 The oldest mention about the church in Lubnów comes from 1313.
-The current building dates from the fifteenth century, and its founder was Hans von Diebitsch, the owner of local property.
+The current building dates from the end of the fifteenth century, and its founder was Hans von Diebitsch, the owner of local property.

-The church is late gothic, with a later wooden, freestanding bell tower from the west.
-The aisleless temple has a narrower, three side ended chancel.
-In the interior are preserved: late gothic sandstone sacramentary, late-gothic baptismal font with noblemen coats of arms on the perimeter of the canopy and doors with iron fittings from around 1500.
-Next to the church you can see two lanterns of the dead and a penitential stone from the 15th / 16th centuries.
+Inside the church that has survived to this day, you can see: a late-Gothic sandstone sacramentary, a late-Gothic sandstone baptismal font with coats of arms around the perimeter of the canopy, and a door with iron fittings from around 1500.
+Next to the church, there are two lanterns of the dead and a penitential stone from the 15th / 16th century.